dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Continued working on PInvoke from VSSDK
-  - Discussded with Shararoz and Mahammad about the hidden Skin feature registration
+  - Discussed with Shararoz and Mahammad about the hidden Skin feature registration
   - Reviewed source codes from Shaharoz and Adrian
   - Investigated the bug #29354 which is not related with Geometry workbench